2pisoftware/cmfive-boilerplate/README.md

 - **/var/www/html/modules/name-of-module**

+**PHP Configuration**

+If you need to customise the PHP configuration you can mount a file to the path `/etc/php/conf.d/` for example:

+- **/etc/php/conf.d/99-custom.ini**

+**Nginx Configuration**

+If you need to customise the Nginx configuration you can mount a file to the path `/etc/nginx/conf.d/` for example:

+- **/etc/nginx/conf.d/99-custom.conf**

 #### Ports

 The following ports are exposed by the container, you can map them to different ports on the host: